Law Offices of Richard S. Humphrey

 Suppression Motions Used By Drunk Driving Attorneys

-Our firm can challenge an illegal stop by entering a motion to suppress evidence based on the illegal measures used by authorities.
+We can challenge an illegal stop by entering a motion to suppress evidence based on the illegal measures used by authorities.
 When the court grants a motion to suppress, subsequent actions are inadmissible.
-In a DUI case, chemical tests, recorded statements, and other evidence gathered subsequent to the illegal stop become inadmissible, often resulting in case dismissal.
+In a DUI case, chemical tests, recorded statements, and other evidence gathered after the illegal stop become inadmissible, often resulting in case dismissal.

 Other illegal actions that may give rise to a motion to suppress include: